-The liquidity requirement is quantified through both the internal stress testing framework and regulatory requirement.
-MUS(EMEA) holds its liquidity portfolio in a stock of high quality government bonds and bonds issued by multi-lateral development banks, local government and agency issuers, as well as central bank deposits (where applicable).
-The liquidity portfolio is held on an unencumbered basis without restrictions on rehypothecation and with full MUS(EMEA) legal ownership.
+The Group holds its liquidity portfolio in a stock of high quality government bonds and bonds issued by multilateral development banks, local government and agency issuers, as well as central bank deposits (where applicable).
+The size of the liquidity buffer is calibrated using both the Group's internal stress testing framework and applicable regulatory requirements.
+The liquidity portfolio is held on an unencumbered basis without restrictions on rehypothecation and with full Group legal ownership.
 The investment criteria for the liquidity portfolio are approved by ALCO with risk limits imposed and monitored by Market Risk Management.